Shi'ite rebels shell Yemen state TV, residents flee fighting

 MOSUL, Iraq Iraqi schoolgirl Manar Mahmoud is eager to resume classes after years of life under Islamic State in Mosul, ignoring the nearby rattle of artillery fire.

-SANAA Armed Shi'ite rebels shelled Yemen's state-run television building on Friday as they advanced into Sanaa, sending hundreds fleeing their homes in a dramatic escalation of violence after weeks of fighting and protests, officials and residents said.
+SANAA Armed Shi'ite rebels shelled Yemen's state-run television building in Sanaa on Friday and hundreds of residents were fleeing in a dramatic escalation of violence after weeks of fighting and protests in the capital, local officials said.

-The fighting was the worst in years in the capital of the poor Arabian peninsula country and appeared to be the biggest challenge yet to a U.N.-backed transition to democracy launched after veteran ruler Ali Abdullah Saleh stepped down in 2012.

-The conflict intensified on Thursday when Shi'ite Houthi rebels clashed with the army on the outskirts of Sanaa, and expanded into fighting mainly between the Houthis and tribesmen allied with the al-Ahmar clan, residents said.
+The Houthi fighters pushed into Sanaa after clashing with the army on the outskirts of the capital on Thursday.
+Residents said the rebels were advancing along Thalatheen Street, a major route into the western edge of Sanaa.

+One military source said around 70 Houthi fighters were killed in fighting overnight, and residents told Reuters dozens of bodies were scattered in the north and northwest of the capital where the clashes took place.

 The Houthis, who belong to the Zaydi sect of Shi'ite Islam, have been involved in a decade-long conflict with the Sunni-dominated government, fighting for more control and territory in the north.

-In recent weeks, Houthi protesters have blocked the main road to Sanaa's airport and held sit-ins at ministries calling for the ousting of the government and the restoration of subsidies cut by the state in July as part of economic reforms.
+In recent weeks, Houthi protesters have been blocking the main road to Sanaa's airport and holding sit-ins at ministries calling for the ousting of the government and the restoration of subsidies cut by the state in July as part of economic reforms.

-"Today's fighting is the heaviest, they are using all kinds of weapons," one resident living on Thalatheen said.
-Like others who spoke to Reuters, he asked not to be named for his own security.

-One military source said around 70 Houthi fighters were killed in fighting overnight, and residents told Reuters dozens of bodies and body parts were scattered in the north and northwest of the capital where the clashes took place.
+Yemen is also struggling with a secessionist movement in the south and the spread of an al Qaeda insurgency.

 (Reporting by Mohammed Ghobari; Writing by Rania El Gamal; Editing by Sonya Hepinstall)